AnotherJohnH/Zif/README.md

 [![Build Status](https://travis-ci.org/AnotherJohnH/Zif.svg?branch=master)](https://travis-ci.org/AnotherJohnH/Zif)

 The application is currently beta quality.
 It has been built and seen to run on various platforms.
-Almost all Z-code storys, .z# and .zblrb, downloaded from the interactive fiction archive start to run as expected.
-Although further testing is necessary, initial indications are that there is enough functionality in place to play many of the available games.
+Almost all Z-code files, .z# and .zblorb, downloaded from the interactive fiction archive, start to run as expected.
+(785/789) Although further testing is necessary, initial indications are that there is enough functionality in place to play many of the available games.

 |Target|Build|Run|
 |---|---|---|